 Mongolia, Outer Mongolia, is located in Northeast Asia as a landlocked country.
 Also Mongolia is the world’s 19th largest country, bordered by 2 countries – Russia and China.
-With an area of 1.5 million square kilometers and its shape on the map is like it is roughly oval.
+With an area of 1.5 million square kilometers, the land shape on the map looks like roughly oval.
 In addition, Mongolia has one of the lowest average population densities of any country in the world with 3 million.

 Due to the four seasons and the harsh climate, Mongolians can be said to be able to withstand severe cold and healthy.
 Proof of this is the fact that Mongolia is ranked in the list of TOP countries with the highest numbers of Olympic Medals per capita.

 Our country has a vast area of high mountains, forests, vast steppes and the Gobi Desert.
 Gladly to say that locals use ecologically clean meat and milk because millions of animals can graze in this vast area.

 Due to its location on the plateau of Central Asia, we use fresh natural water.
 Practically, the rivers originate here and flow out.
 Moreover, 3/4 of Mongolia’s land consists of pasturelands, which support the immense herds of grazing livestock.
 The remaining area is about equally divided between forests and barren deserts, with only a tiny fraction of the land under crops.

 There are three major mountain chains in Mongolia